Complex Support Vector Machines for Regression and Quaternary Classification: Complex Support Vector Regression

 }

 To solve (\ref{EQ:complex_primal}), we derive the Lagrangian and the KKT conditions to obtain the dual problem.
 Thus we take: {

 }

 where $a_n$, $\hat a_n$, $b_n$, $\hat b_n$, $\eta_n$, $\hat\eta_n$, $\theta_n$, $\hat\theta_n$ are the Lagrange multipliers.
-To exploit the saddle point conditions, we employ the rules of Wirtinger's Calculus for the complex variables on complex RKHS's as described in \cite{Bouboulis_2011_10643} and deduce that
+To exploit the saddle point conditions, we employ the rules of Wirtinger calculus for the complex variables on complex RKHS as described in \cite{Bouboulis_2011_10643} and deduce that {